-When the loop encounters a token that represents an index to either the variable or the parameter matrix, the transpiler needs to generate code to load these values.
-In the general case, this works in exactly the same way as the interpreter, calculating the index and accessing the matrices at that location.
+When the loop encounters a token that represents an index to either the variable or the parameter matrix, the transpiler needs to generate code for loading these values.
+In the general case, this works exactly the same as with the interpreter.

-However, the first time a variable or parameter is accessed, it must be loaded from global memory.
-Although registers already exist that hold a pointer to the address of the matrices in global memory, the data is still not accessible.
-To make it accessible, the index to the value must first be calculated in the same way as it is calculated in the interpreter.
-Afterwards the value must be loaded into a register with the instruction 1d.global.f32 %reg1, [%reg2].
+However, on the first time a variable or parameter is accessed, it needs to be loaded from global memory.
+While a register already exists that holds a pointer to the address of the matrices in global memory, the data is still not accessible.
+To make it accessible, first the index to the value must be calculated the same way it is calculated in the interpreter.
+Afterwards the value must be loaded into a register with the instruction ld.global.f32 %reg1, %reg2.
 Using the first register of the instruction, the data can be accessed.
-For example, if the variable x_1 is accessed several times, all subsequent calls only need to reference this register and do not need to load the data from global memory again.
+If for example the variable x_1 is accessed multiple times, all subsequent calls only need to reference this register and do not need to load the data from global memory again.